-It is proven that websites with higher load times can obtain benefits from higher conversion rates, lower bounce rates, higher SEO ranking scores, longer duration of visit on webpages, and better overall engagement.
+It is proven that websites with faster load times can obtain benefit from higher conversion rates, lower bounce rates, higher SEO ranking scores, longer duration of visits on webpages, and better overall engagement.
 This is why you need to achieve optimal performance on your webpage’s speed.

 Landing pages serving specific customer needs are more efficient than generic homepages.
 However, managing and optimizing multiple landing pages to obtain better performance in conversion rates can be very challenging.
 This is why you need to use a platform enabling you to maintain everything from a single dashboard.

 Popupsmart wants to ease your job on SEO, email marketing, and data measurement.
-Here are some free tools and what they can do to help you digital better is explained!
+Here are some free tools and what they can do to help you better digitally better is explained!

-SERP Preview Tool – replicates the appearance of your webpage in search engine results freely.
+SERP Preview Tool – replicates the appearance of your webpage in search engine results for free.

 Email Markup Preview Tool – empowers your emails by generating a free code for a CTA in your subject line.

-Cookie Consent Popup Creator – create free customized cookie popups easily.
+Cookie Consent Popup Creator – creates free customizable cookie consent popups easily.

-Image Optimizer & Resizer – optimize your images on the desired size and dimensions.
+Image Optimizer & Resizer – optimizes your images based on the desired size and dimensions.

 Popup ROI Calculator – enables you to estimate the total profit of your investment on a popup service.

-Email ROI Calculator – evaluate the effectiveness of digital efforts and investments on email campaigns
+Email ROI Calculator – evaluates the effectiveness of digital efforts and investments on email campaigns

 Further reading: How to Calculate Email Marketing ROI?